CREWS WILL BOAT IN REVERSE NUMBER ORDER (the HIGHEST number boats first).

 FROM HOLME PIERREPONT

-We ensure that the race starts on time by strictly enforcing cut-off times at two fixed locations.
+To ensure that the race starts on time we strictly enforce cut-off times at fixed locations.
 Any crew that fails to make it to these locations by the prescribed time will not be allowed to take part in the race - it's unfair on the majority to delay the race for the sake of a few late crews.

-The race starts at 10:00 and the two cut-off times for crews proceeding towards the start are:
+The cut-off positions/times for crews going upstream to the start are:

 These times should be interpreted as the latest that you can pass these points with a realistic chance of making the start time.
 You may need to allow more time to reach the start if there's a strong current or a stiff headwind.